Our Privacy Notice – CIA INSURANCE SERVICES LIMITED

 If we are unable to remove your records due to data retention periods, this will be disclosed to you at the time of your request, or you can refer to the information provided above.

-If you wish to make a complaint about the way we hold your personal data, in the first instance please write to Data Protection Officer, CIA Insurance Services Ltd, Boughton Leigh House, Brownsover Road, Rugby, CV21 1AW.
+If you wish to make a complaint about the way we hold your personal data, in the first instance please write

-In the event that we are unable to satisfy your complaint, you are able to refer to the Information Commissioners Office:
+In the event that we are unable to satisfy your complaint, you are able to refer to the Information

 We use Cookies to store session information so that we can identify you for quotation purposes and for retrieval by you of your previous quotation data.
 This information is also used for online payment purposes.

-Cookie Consent compliance Cookie This cookie is set by our website once you have seen and acknowledged our Cookie banner.
-This cookie will expire and automatically delete itself after 1 month.
+This cookie is set by our website once you have seen and acknowledged our Cookie banner.
+This

-Google Analytics (Universal) _ga
+Google Analytics (Universal) – _ga or _gat

 The single default cookie for Google Universal Analytics.
 This sole cookie used by Goole Analytics stores a unique client identifier (Client ID) which is set randomly.
 This cookie is set to expire after 24 months (2 years) and is refreshed each time you visit our website.

-Our website may link to other websites on the internet.
-The content and Privacy Notices of other websites are the responsibility of their respective owners and it will be made clear to you when you are leaving our website and when you are being redirected to another.
+are the responsibility of their respective owners, and it will be made clear to you when you are leaving our

 We do not have any third party advertising on any of our websites.

-IP Addresses & Login
+IP ADDRESSES & LOGIN

 We log information about visitors including your IP address, date and time visited, referring website, length of stay etc. This information is purely used for visitor analytics only and we do not store personal data alongside this information.

-If you have any questions or concerns about our Privacy Policy or the General Data Protection Regulation, please do not hesitate to contact us.
+If you have any questions or concerns about our Privacy Policy or the General Data Protection Regulation,